diegobarle/android-list-long-click-action/README.md

-# android-list-long-click-action
+# Android List long click action

-Listener to add to a recycler view that shows an animation for an action when a user does a long click on an item in the list.
+This is a listener to add to a recycler view that shows an animation for an action when a user does a long click on an item in the list.

 All the magic happens inside the single class ActionLongClickListener which reacts to user's touches in the recycler view and on long touch detected, starts the animations to highlight the selected item from the list.